Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

 'One day it will have to be officially admitted that what we have christened reality is an even greater illusion than the world of dreams.'

 Camila Caneque is from Barcelona.
-At 28 she's one of the more accomplished performance artists but also finds time to write and take photographs.
+She's one of the more accomplished younger conceptual performance artists but also finds time to write and take photographs.

 DEAD END PERFORMANCE has been seen around the world at various shows and venues.
 It's a spontaneous 'death' and is said to represent Spain.
 She dresses as a flamenco dancer and carries with her 27 red carnations.
 Camila sometimes stays for three hours rooted to the floor.